Greenfield-app/frontend/README.md

 ### Eat it or leave it

-On this page, the app randomly displays a food to the user.
+On this page, the app randomly displays a food to the user as well as nearby locations that serve the food and ratings.
+The user can either hit the eat button (eat it) to save the food to their history, or hit the delete button (leave it) if they're not interested.

 ### My Eats

+For a logged in user, it will display their past eats.
+For a guest user, it will not show anything.

 ## Pictures of Front End